Skip to Main Content

 3. Automate Workflows

-With a CRM that allows you to create your own custom data fields and workflows, you can improve your relationship with your members by driving value, impact, and engagement.
+With a CRM that allows you to create custom data fields and workflows, you can improve your relationship with members by driving value, impact, and engagement.
 Those are the critical components that will improve your membership retention rate.

-High membership retention rates come from strong relationships between organizations and their constituents.
-Creating experiences that prove your value and impact while engaging members are methods with proven success.
 Managing these activities is a tall order, but a powerful nonprofit-focused CRM can help.
 We’d love to show you how!
 Neon CRM for Associations provides the personalization, automation, and flexibility you need to improve your membership retention rates.
-If you’re interested in learning more, connect with us.
+Want to learn more?
+Connect with us!

 Join the discussion in our Slack channel on connected fundraising